 Identify Performance Gaps

 Defining objectives identifies gaps between current performance and expected standards.
 As you define your employee training objectives, be both specific and assertive in describing tasks and expectations.
 Vague, wishy-washy directives only confuse people.

 Follow Through on Your Training

 Training – no matter the topic – is never a set-it-and-forget-it endeavor.
-Even the best c-store training objectives won’t make an impact without proper follow up with your employees.
+Even the best training objectives won’t make an impact without proper follow up with your employees.
 After an initial training session, put a plan for long-term training success in place with on-the-job-training and mentoring.
 Give constructive feedback and praise employees as they improve.